rthomas67/thingiverse_add_dl_all_script_generator/README.md

 the browser, but gave up on that for now.
 It still might be possible, so I'll keep tinkering with it and would welcome any ideas about how to get that working.
 For now, this at least takes a little of the hassle out of downloading things that have a bunch of individual files.

+# Known Issues
+* Thingiverse page needs to be reloaded, after switching to the /files view, to make the button show up.
+* The relative reference to jquery-ui icons gets messed up by the userscript context, so the "X" in the dialog close button is missing.